fkurmann/CSE13/asgn4/README.md

 **-i** Follow with the name of the input file contianing cities (vertices) and roads (edges).
 If none is specified, command line is input.

 **-o** Follow with the name of the output file to print path to.
-If non is specified, command line is output.
+If none is specified, command line is output.